isamathr/english_friendliness_in_data_science_job_market/README.md

 ## How to use <a name="howtouse"></a>

-In the dashboard you can filter data by:
+In the dashboard you can filter data by clicking on:

 - job titles
 - countries